Liudvika Didžiulienė: Activist

 Didžiulienė was active in the local community in Griežionėlės – she taught local people reading and writing, basic hygiene, culinary, gardening.
 The family also helped Lithuanian book smugglers, including Jurgis Bielinis and Kazys Ūdra, to hide and distribute the banned Lithuanian publications.
 Didžiulienė also wrote fiction and articles wis.th practical advice for Lithuanian periodicals Varpas and Ūkininkas.
 Didžiulis collected Lithuanian books; the library eventually included about 1,000 titles.
 In summer, their house was visited by various Lithuanian activists, including Antanas Baranauskas, Jonas Jablonskis, Motiejus Čepas, Mečislovas Davainis-Silvestraitis, Liudvikas Vaineikis.
 In 1893, encouraged by Silvestras Baltramaitis who was impressed by her sausages, Didžiulienė published Lietuvos gaspadinė (Lithuanian Housewife), the first Lithuanian cookbook.
 It was first published as a supplement to Ūkininkas and due to demand an expanded edition was published the same year.
 It was further republished in 1895, 1904, 1913, and 1927.
 A new edition was published in 2018 and was in the top best-seller lists for at least six weeks in Lithuania.

 In 1896, Didžiulienė moved to Mitau (Jelgava) in the present-day Latvia so that her children could receive formal education.
 There she established a dormitory for 12 to 14 Lithuanian students.
 She not only rented rooms, but also taught proper manners and ensured students completed their schoolwork.
 In fall 1896, several of her tenants, including Antanas Smetona, protested the requirement to pray in Russian at school.
 The students were expelled and Didžiulienė was forced to downsize her dormitory – she could keep tenants only by claiming they were her relatives.
 She obtained 500 rubles from Jonas Šliūpas for the expelled students and helped them find other schools.
 Eventually, she was able to reopen her dormitory.
-During eleven years, her tenants included future President Antanas Smetona, Prime Minister Juozas Tūbelis, writer Konstantinas Jasiukaitis, theater director Juozas Vaičkus, Minister of the Interior Vladas Požela, painter Justinas Vienožinskis, communist Vincas Mickevičius-Kapsukas (who later became her son-in-law).
+During eleven years, her tenants included future President Antanas Smetona, Prime Minister Juozas Tūbelis, writer Konstantinas Jasiukaitis, theater director Juozas Vaičkus, Minister of the Interior Vladas Požela, painter Justinas Vienožinskis, communist Vincas Mickevičius-Kapsukas (who later became her son-in-law), physician and educator Jurgis Šlapelis, general Pranas Vaiciuska.

 There was a community of Lithuanians in Mitau which centered around Jonas Jablonskis who worked as a teacher at the Mitau Gymnasium.
 However, in 1896, Jablonskis was reassigned to Revel (Tallinn).
 Didžiulienė filled in the void and organized Lithuanian cultural evenings, held literary readings and discussions, distributed illegal Lithuanian press, taught Lithuanian folk songs, encouraged others to write to Lithuanian periodicals.